vasylenko/devdosvid.blog/content/posts/mac1metal-auto-scaling-group/index.md

 While management of a single mac1.metal node (or a tiny number of ones) is not a big deal (especially when [Dedicated Host support](https://serhii.vasylenko.info/2021/01/20/terraforming-mac1-metal-at-AWS.html) was added to Terraform provider), governing the fleet of instances is still complicated.
 Or it has been complicated until recent days.

-## Official / Unofficial Auto Scaling
+## Official / Unofficial Auto Scaling for macOS
 With a growing number of instances, the following challenges arise:
 - Scale mac1.metal instances horizontally
 - Automatically allocate and release Dedicated Hosts needed for instances